fukaoi/stellar-suite/README.md

 */
 ```

-* All set params that must param and optional param'
+* All set params that must param and optional param

 ```js